KalpanaGoel/reveal.js/README.md

 ## <img src="custom/images/event-annotations.png">
 Note:
 - Annotations provides metadata about the code.
+- annotations are taken from doctrine project and Drupal adopted it.
 - Because the annotation is placed right next to the code itself,
 - this makes classes truly self-contained as both functionality and metadata are in the same file.
 - Even though the annotation is part of a comment block, it is required for the entity type to function.